 But how can that immunity be developed in a democracy?
 The short answer, inevitably, is that it can’t.
-To be immunised to social discord is to depoliticise and demobilise society, to create a politics where people passively accept the decisions of government without being given an opportunity for their own voice to be heard.
+To be immunised to social discord is to depoliticize and demobilize society, to create a politics where people passively accept the decisions of government without being given an opportunity for their own voice to be heard.
 Conflict is of the essence of democratic politics; to have no conflict is to not practice democracy.

-It falls into a line of thinking first formulated by the 17th century English philosopher, Thomas Hobbes.
+It falls into a line of thinking first formulated by the seventeenth century English philosopher, Thomas Hobbes.
 He wrote that in the beginning humankind lived in the ‘state of nature’, a condition in which no authority existed that was capable of enforcing any sort of law, leading to a “war of all against all”.
 Life was, Hobbes wrote, “nasty, brutish and short.”

 How, then, did humankind pull itself from this condition?
 There was a solution, Hobbes said.
 Everybody was to give up their individual rights and submit themselves to the authority of the state.
 To be sure, this was a loss of liberty, but the reward was security and protection guaranteed by what Hobbes termed a leviathan — a strong government.

 Submission to a leviathan was the immunisation of humankind against a life too nasty, brutish and short — what an English philosopher wrote rings a familiar bell four centuries later in how Thai policymakers are thinking.